agileware/civicrm-end-user-guide/docs/civic-engagement/set-up.md

 The following list describes each of the custom field sets provided by CiviEngage; the bulleted items are custom fields within those custom field sets.
-You should add, edit, or disable (we highly suggest that you do not delete) the available options for each custom field to make them better fit your organisation's needs.
+You should add, edit, or disable (it is strongly advised that you do not delete) the available options for each custom field to make them better fit your organisation's needs.